 When 311 call centers were initially launched more than 15 years ago, many municipalities welcomed them as a channel to off load a huge influx of non-emergency calls that were flooding 911 dispatch centers.
 The 311/non-emergency call centers have been successful in meeting that objective.
 Based on the more than 50 311 projects in which I have worked over the past 10+ years, we have seen a drop in 911 calls of 20-40% when 311 or a non-emergency call center has been introduced.
 However, call off loading was low hanging fruit.
 The 311 call centers are playing a much more pivotal role in supporting communities when emergencies occur.
 Let’s look at some examples.

-By: Boaz Amidor, WalkMe
+Guest Post by: Boaz Amidor, WalkMe

 In the pilot episode of the new podcast CRM Talk, Technology Advisors Co-Founder Sam Biardo joins Steve Chipman of Lexnet Consulting Group in a discussion about the latest CRM news and implementation best practices.
 Available for free on the iTunes Store, listen in as Sam and Steve discuss a host of topics: